 (d) In addition, the speed distribution for the circuit shall respect the following conditions:

-(i) The speed shall be lower than 60 km/h for at least 10 per cent of the global distance;
+(i) The speed shall be less than 60 km/h for at least 10 per cent of the global distance;

-(ii) The speed shall be equal to or higher than 60 km/h and lower than 90 km/h for at least 25 per cent of the global distance;
+(ii) The speed shall be equal to or greater than 60 km/h and less than 90 km/h for at least 25 per cent of the global distance;

-(iii) The speed shall be equal to or higher than 90 km/h for at least 35 per cent of the global distance.
+(iii) The speed shall be equal to or greater than 90 km/h for at least 35 per cent of the global distance.

 The calculation of the speed distribution shall be carried out using the 10 Hz data recorded on the global distance.